ATECoder/dn.vi.ivi/docs/TTM Instrument Guide.md

 <a name="Wiring"></a>
 ### Wiring the Device Under Test

-The device under test must be connected to the TTM Instrument using four-wires:
+The device under test must be connected to the TTM Instrument using a [Four-Terminal Sensing] circuit:

 ![](KelvinDiagram.jpg)